scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 dictionaries that allow the user to declare the dimensionality of the space via a list of key dimensions (``kdims``).
-The multi-dimensional location of the items held by the dictionary are defined by tuples, where the values in the tuple matches the declared key dimension by position.
+The multi-dimensional location of the items held by the dictionary are defined by tuples, where the values in the tuple match the declared key dimensions by position.
 In addition to regular Python dictionary indexing semantics, these data structures also support slicing semantics to select precisely the subregion of the continuous multi-dimensional space that